 Mutual fund expenses and fees

 Mutual funds can charge ongoing fees and transaction fees.
-Ongoing fees are the different charges included in the fund's expense ratio (a.k.a. the annual cost of owning the fund).
-For instance, management fees, 12b-1 fees and operational fees.
-All fees are listed in the fund’s prospectus for you to peruse.
+Ongoing fees are the different charges included in the fund's expense ratio (aka the annual cost of owning the fund).
+For instance, management fees, 12b-1 fees (which cover marketing and distribution costs) and operational fees.
+All fees are listed in the fund’s prospectus.

 As a general rule, index funds and other passively managed mutual funds tend to have less expensive expense ratios than actively managed funds, but it's always important to compare them side by side to see how the costs add up.